miguelcuenro/cgan-rve-generator/README.md

 #### 3. Generating RVEs

 Once the training of the cGAN (notice this denomination implies a hard earned friendship) is over, one can generate RVEs with `src/models/op_table.py`.
 The script is runned as usual, which makes use of the same parameter file as before (`src/models/parameters.yml`).
-I now, will introduce some of the required parameters:
+I will now introduce some of the required parameters:

 | Parameter  | Description |
 | ------------- | ------------- |